likarajo/twitter_sentiments/Readme.txt

-Download Kafka (kafka_2.11-2.2.0.tgz)

-Open Terminal and cd to download location

-Un-tar the downloaded file
-> tar -xzf kafka_2.11-2.2.0.tgz

-Get into the directory of the extracted file
+Open a new Terminal, get into the KAFKA Home directory
-> cd kafka_2.11-2.2.0

 Run Zookeeper
 > bin/zookeeper-server-start.sh config/zookeeper.properties

-Open new terminal and go to the kafka_2.11-2.2.0 folder
+Open a new Terminal, get into the KAFKA Home directory

 Run Kafka
 > bin/kafka-server-start.sh config/server.properties